damianhakert/damianhakert.github.io/source/posts/2016-09-13-gitlab-master-plan.html.md

 At GitLab, everyone can contribute!

-Use the hashtag **#GitLabLive** to share your impressions with your social media network!
+Use the hashtag **#ConvDev** to share your impressions with your social media network!

 Want to help GitLab grow? *[We're looking for people to work with us!][careers]*